Gaucín: Cultural life

 Palm Sunday includes a procession to the church.
 A widely attended Easter vigil takes place the night before.
 Easter Sunday celebrations include the traditional 'toro de cuerda', where a bull is released on a cord in the morning and sold in the afternoon.

 A large carnival features chirigotas, costumed groups that sing of current events in a humorous way.
 A party held on the main square with an orchestra goes on until dawn.

+The village holds a 'cultural week' in late July, with wine and meat tasting, as well as live musical performances in the main square.

 The feria, which lasts three days, is a celebration of the town itself and is held annually in early August.
 It is complete with a variety of carnival rides and games booths.
 The festivities also include a large pavilion where visitors can eat, drink, and watch musicians perform and a procession of horse riders competing for an award for the best presented.

 The pilgrimage of the Holy Child is a romeria on the last Sunday of August.
 The image of the Holy Child is taken in procession from the castle to the site of his supposed apparition, now a hermitage, for a rociera (flamenco) mass followed by dancing, singing, eating and drinking until dawn.

 A feast in honour of the Holy Child takes place on 7 and 8 September.
 Over nine days townsfolk climb to the castle for a novena, held in the Chapel of the Holy Child.
 Mass is celebrated and guest preachers preach.
 A party is given in the main square with processions, food, drink, music, and dancing.